 - Access our Patient Portal for routine visits, test results, medical records, and non-urgent questions and concerns.
-At each appointment, we will schedule your next routine appointment.
+We will schedule your next routine appointment at the end of each visit.
 Please call us if you need assistance setting up your patient portal access.

 - Call us at 804-897-2100 for more urgent medical questions or concerns.
 Choose Option 2 to speak with a phone nurse.
 We also offer same-day appointments if you need to come in for any problem you might be experiencing.

-- Call our on-call physician at 804-897-2100 after hours for serious medical concerns or if you are going into labor when our office is closed.
-You will be directed to our answering service upon calling, and they will contact our on-call physician.
-If our on-call physician has not returned your call within 15 minutes, please call us again, or call our answering service directly at 804-965-7933.
+- After hours, call our on-call physician at 804-897-2100 for serious medical concerns or if you think you are in labor when our office is closed.
+You will be directed to our answering service upon calling, and our on-call physician will be contacted.
+If our on-call physician has not returned your call within 15 minutes, please call us again.
 If it is an emergency, go to the hospital or call 911.

 Timing of lab work, ultrasounds and appointments

 Please bring your insurance card to all appointments so that you are prepared should your physician order any lab work.

 8 – 28 Weeks Appointments every 4 weeks*

 28 – 36 Weeks Appointments every 2 weeks*

 *Unless your physician states otherwise.
 If you have any complications, your doctor may need to see you more often.